 - 1 pound dried black-eyed peas*

 - 3 cups cold water, plus more as needed

 - 1/4 teaspoon freshly ground pepper

-- 3. Remove the ham hocks or sausage links and set them on a plate until cool enough to handle.
-Shred the ham or crumble or slice the sausage and return it to the pot and stir to combine.
+- Remove the ham hocks or sausage links and transfer them to a plate until cool enough to handle.
+Shred the ham or crumble or slice the sausage and return it to the pot and stir well.
 Serve the stew hot or warm.

 *What You Need To Know About Soaking (Or Not Soaking) Black-Eyed Peas Before CookingThere’s some controversy surrounding whether or not to soak black-eyed peas (and other sorts of dried beans and things) prior to cooking.
 Tradition holds that legumes need to be soaked in cold water to cover for at least overnight.
 But hurried home cooks have found that simmering legumes, including black-eyed peas, in twice as much water as a recipe requires turns out soups and stews, such as this black-eyed pea stew, that are really quite identical to those in which the beans are first given a time-consuming overnight soak.
 But without that long lead time.
 Whew.

 Nutrition information is automatically calculated, so should only be used as an approximation.

 Recipe Testers’ Reviews

 This is an easy stew that would make a perfect addition to your New Year’s menu (gotta get those peas for good luck).
 I opted to use Italian sausage, which I removed from the casing and chopped into bite-size pieces.
 I think next time I might try a sage sausage just to mix it up a bit.